HazelCunuder/notes/dev-front/week-5.md/day-18.md

 - Getter (Accessor Method): A getter is a method used to retrieve (get) the value of a property.
 It often provides a read-only view of a property or performs some calculation before returning a value.
 It's like asking the house for its address.

 - Setter (Mutator Method): A setter is a method used to modify (set) the value of a property.
 Setters often include logic to validate the new value before assigning it, ensuring data integrity.
 It's like telling the house to repaint(newColor).

+## Objects

+- Self contained unit of data.
+- Almost every data type in JS can be used as an object, from numbers to to functions.

+See notes from day 6.

+## Encapsulation

+- Fundamntal principle of OOP.
+  - Bundles data and methods within a single object.
+  - Restrict direct access to its components.

+### What is it for?

+- Protect data integrity by hiding it to external code.
+- Increase Modularity
+- Flexibility and Maintainability
+- Improve code organization

+### Different keywords